How to be an Expatriate in India

 Life as an Expatriate in India

 We pass by the home of an Australian family as we leave the airport road.
 They, too, have gone away for the holiday season, but we will catch up when they return.
-Like many of our friends here, we met them at an international social gathering.
-Reluctant as most are to involve themselves in expatriate organizations when a whole new and exciting cultural adventure looms, it is something nobody should overlook when making the move overseas.
+Like many of our friends, we met them at an international social gathering.
+Reluctant as most are to involve themselves in expatriate organizations when a whole new and exciting cultural adventure looms, it is something nobody should overlook when making a move overseas.
 No matter how ready you may feel to be in an entirely new place, homesickness hits everybody at some point.
-No other country—regardless of how similar it may seem on the outside—is the same as home.
-And for the Westerner, India is going to seem very different from home, inside and out.
+No other country — regardless of how similar it may seem on the outside — is the same as home.
+And for the Westerner, India will appear very different from home, inside and out.

-The country still runs strongly on an age-old caste system in which there is no place for us, and so we are immediately elevated to celebrity status.
-Invitations to dine at the homes of work colleagues and household staff, as well as to attend a relentless stream of weddings, flow in endlessly.
+The country still runs strongly on an age-old caste system without a place for us, so we are immediately elevated to celebrity status.
+Invitations to dine at the homes of work colleagues and household staff and attend a relentless stream of weddings flow endlessly.
 One should not be surprised when strangers approach you in the street and ask to have their picture taken with you.
-My night-time visit to Mysore Palace, for example, resulted in an hour spent posing for photographs while all of the Indian tourists lined up for a chance to meet the blond woman instead of looking at the bright lights of one of the world’s most magnificent palaces.
+For example, my night-time visit to Mysore Palace resulted in an hour spent posing for photographs.
+At the same time, the Indian tourists lined up for a chance to meet the blond woman instead of looking at the bright lights of one of the world's most magnificent palaces.

 Sometimes this attention is good, sometimes bad.
 Sexual harassment (or Eve-teasing, as you will no doubt hear the locals refer to it) and sexual assault are major problems in India.
 Hands and elbows straying to cop a feel of me when I walk down a street are not uncommon.

-Das hits the brakes suddenly to avoid a pothole and apologizes to us before finally turning onto our street.
-We are cut off from most of the noise, hassle and rubbish of the main road.
-With a park at one end, a large churchyard in the middle, and leafy low-rise apartment complexes lining either side, our choice of home in India is a little different to what most expatriates seek out.
+Das suddenly hits the brakes to avoid a pothole and apologizes before finally turning onto our street.
+We are suddenly away from most of the main road's noise, hassle, and rubbish.
+With a park at one end, a large churchyard in the middle, and leafy low-rise apartment complexes lining either side, our choice of home in India is a little different from what most expatriates seek out.

-There are plenty neat and new gated housing areas springing up on the outskirts of the city, where houses come multi-storeyed with neat lawns and safe play areas, and where the domestic staff appears to outnumber residents.
-Such places are ideal for expatriates who have children in tow, and also for those who wish to hide away entirely from what can become a frustrating place to live in.
+Plenty of neat and new gated housing areas spring up on the city's outskirts, where houses come multi-storeyed with neat lawns and safe play areas and where the domestic staff appears to outnumber residents.
+Such places are ideal for expatriates who have children in tow and those who wish to hide away entirely from what can become, at times, a frustrating place to live.

-But we have chosen an apartment in central and apparently upscale Richmond Town, from which we can drive down the road to great shopping and dining whenever we like, and where India is there to experience when we want to—and easy enough to hide away from when we need a break.
+But we have chosen an apartment in central and upscale Richmond Town, from which we can drive down the road to great shopping and dining whenever we like, and where India is there to experience when we want to — and easy enough to hide away from when we need a break.
 Our Indian neighbors have embraced us wholeheartedly, and we always seem to be heading out to dine or party with people in our area.